Configure System Logging for Security Devices

 Note the following:

-Security logs can be saved locally (on box) or externally (off box), but not both.
+Security logs can be saved locally (on box), externally (off box), or both simultaneously.

-Apart from Junos OS Release 18.4R1, 18,4R2, 19.1 and 19.2R1, in all the other releases starting in Junos OS Release 18.3R3, the default logging mode for SRX300, SRX320, SRX340, SRX345, SRX550, and SRX550M devices is stream mode.
+The default logging mode is stream mode.
 Data plane events are written to system log files in a similar manner to control plane events.
-To specify binary format for the security logs, see Configuring Off-Box Binary Security Log Files.
+To specify binary format for the security logs, see Configuring Off-Box Binary Security Log Files

 Redundant System Log Server